Hermeneutics: The Art of Biblical Interpretation

 Various systems are used to interpret the Bible, each with their own governing principles to understand and apply its content.
 The literal method, taking the Scriptures at face value, is the most practical and valuable for us to live by.
 This approach is not complicated and even "the simple will not stray from it" (Isa 35:8).
 Do not try to explain away what is clearly intended – outwork it by "Whatever He says to you, do" (Jn 2:5).
 Don't debate, just get on with it.
 While there is a vital need to pray and seek guidance, once the path is known this must be walked in humble, ongoing submission, with the receiving of knowledge resulting in action.

-Although we take the Bible literally, there are figures of speech, such as “If your hand offend you, cut it off” (Mt 5:30).
-This is indicating the seriousness of sin and the drastic ‘measures’ we need to take.
+Although we take the Bible literally, there are figures of speech, such as "If your hand offends you, cut it off" (Mt 5:30).
+This is indicating the seriousness of sin and the drastic 'measures' we need to take.

 Make every effort to know the Word of God and let it affect your life to such an extent you live it out (Ps 119:9,11).
 As the Bible teachings are applied, wisdom and insight is gained, discipline is developed and a healthy trust and respect of God is acquired (Prov 1:1-3,7).
-By understanding and living faithfully according to the ways and principles of God we will walk uprightly, be protected and guided to make
+By understanding and living faithfully according to the ways and principles of God we will walk uprightly, be protected and guided to make wise choices, this is contrasted with the path of the wicked (Ps 1:1-6; Prov 2:6-8).
+Let your life be a living interpretation of God's written 'How to' message to humanity.

 Live out the Bible's message by being obedient to it